langchain-ai/langgraph/docs/docs/cloud/how-tos/webhooks.md

 - Stream Run Stateless -> POST /runs/stream
 - Wait Run Stateless -> POST /runs/wait

 In this example, we will show calling a webhook after streaming a run.

+## Setup

 First, let's setup our assistant and thread:

 === "Python"